comit-network/comit-js-sdk/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to COMIT!
 Contributions are welcome in many forms, and we appreciate all of them.
-This document is a bit long, please find the link to the sections below:

 Please follow the [main contribution guidelines outlined in the comit-rs project](https://github.com/comit-network/comit-rs/blob/dev/CONTRIBUTING.md).